hollygrimm/cyclegan-keras-art-attrs/README.md

 bash download_dataset.sh apple2orange
 ```

-With a batch size of 1, here are the image sizes that I was able to train on various GPU sizes:
+With a batch size of 1, here are the image sizes that train on various GPU sizes:

 | GPU        | Img Size    | Trains?  |
 |:------------- |:-------------|:-----|